Macular Degeneration Care

 Treatment for Macular Degeneration

-There are several options for treating wet macular degeneration, including injections such as lucentis, eylea, laser therapy and surgery.
+There are several options for treating wet macular degeneration, including injections such as lucentis, eylea, laser therapy, and surgery, with each offering proven results for patients seeking a cure for macular degeneration.
 Because we at the Retina Health Center have been actively involved in the research leading to the approval and adaptation of many of these medications and treatments, your physician has the experience to help you decide which of the treatment options is best for you.

 • Eye Injections -The most common treatment for macular degeneration involves injections of medication into the eye.
 While this may sound unpleasant, most patients feel little or no pain, thanks to anesthetics.
 Drs.
-Eaton and Wafapoor of Retina Health Center have also collaborated with researchers to invent a device specifically designed to improve patient safety and comfort during administration of eye injections.
-The device, developed in 2012, incorporates a small gauge needle that is covered by a thin protective sleeve which is designed to protect the needle from contamination risks before and during the injection such as aerosolized saliva droplets from speech or breathing, as well as from the eyelids or other external contaminants.
+Eaton and Wafapoor of Retina Health Center have also collaborated with researchers to invent a device specifically designed to improve patient safety and comfort during the administration of eye injections.
+The device, developed in 2012, incorporates a small-gauge needle that is covered by a thin protective sleeve, which is designed to protect the needle from contamination risks before and during the injection, such as aerosolized saliva droplets from speech or breathing, as well as from the eyelids or other external contaminants.
 The most effective medications available are Lucentis and Avastin, which can be used for the treatment of macular degeneration.
 Lucentis has been found to significantly improve vision in up to 40 percent of people with wet macular degeneration.
-Stabilization (< 15 letters of vision loss) occurs in up to 95 percent of individuals.
-Avastin, which is approved for the treatment of colon and breast cancer, can be used “Off Label” (i.e. it is not approved by the FDA for this use) and early reports have shown a similar response to that for Lucentis.
-Another medication, Macugen, is also available, but it tends to be less effective.

 Locations